Skip to main content

 "So I was having this conversation with Jetha Moshai and… " Bondita looked up at him.

 "I am genuinely guilty of whatever happened today."
 He looked up at her face, her eyes shining.
 "I didn't know I would put your life at risk and…" she held her ears.
-"I apologize."
+"I apologise."

 "That's over now.
 But your life is still at risk.
-So I was thinking…" he smiled "why not make the school a safer place...like inside the premises of the Zamindar Bari."
+So I was thinking…" he smiled, "why not make the school a safer place...like inside the premises of the Zamindar Bari."
 Bondita looked surprised.

 "And he agreed."
 Aniruddha smiled at her.
 "You can start tomorrow.
 I have already informed Debaditya about it."

 Bondita looked up at him.
 All this while she was fighting alone.
 In this house.
 In the village.
 She didn't feel it was her lone battle anymore.
-He was becoming a torch bearer for her purpose.
+He was becoming a torchbearer for her purpose.
 Bondita felt grateful.

-Aniruddha had just finished his asaan and sat down on the lawn bench wiping his sweat off with a towel when he saw a bunch of children approach him with Bondita in tow.
+Aniruddha had just finished his asaan and sat down on the lawn bench, wiping his sweat off with a towel, when he saw a bunch of children approach him with Bondita in tow.

 He looked up as the smallest child held out a drawing for him.

 "Thank you."
-His words made the children look confused as he looked up at Bondita cluelessly.
+His words made the children look confused as he looked up at Bondita, cluelessly.

 "Dhonnobad."
 He was quick to correct himself at her stare.
 The children smiled.